 |Botanical Name||Asclepias speciosa|

 Showy milkweed is easy to grow.
-It tolerates drought and soils that are low in fertility.
-In fact, it may perform better in such ground than it does in soils that are wet and very fertile.
+It tolerates drought and poor soils.
+It may perform better in such ground than it does in soils that are wet and very fertile.

 Since the plant will self-seed, some gardeners may find it a bit too easy to grow.
-There are surely better-behaved plants to grow in a mixed flower bed than showy milkweed.
-But it does not spread as much as the common milkweed.
-Moreover, it is easy to check the plant from spreading: Simply cut off the seed pods before they open.
-But if you have the space to permit showy milkweed to propagate itself, avoid taking this step: The seed pods add further interest and are useful in dried flower arrangements.
+There are better-behaved plants to grow in a mixed flower bed than showy milkweed; however, it does not spread as much as the common milkweed.
+To prevent the plant from spreading, simply cut off the seed pods before they open.

 Once the plant becomes established, avoid trying to transplant it, since showy milkweed has a deep taproot.
 At planting time, select a spot for it in the landscape where you know you will want it to grow for several years.

 Showy milkweed blooms best if given full sun.

 The main soil requirement for showy milkweed is good drainage.